Being a mum and having a child at school certainly keeps you busy. I often say I need a PA just to deal with all the school stuff!

 Irina from Wave to Mummy – I make my sandwich lunches while cooking.
 There’s always some downtime while cooking when you need to stay close to the food and in the kitchen but not necessarily actively cook.
 So use that time to make lunch.
 Then in the morning you can just grab and go!

 Some great ideas here!
-Do you have any time-saving mum hacks?
+Do you have any time-saving mum hacks or general life hacks?